Have Your Say

 Importantly, the Southern Shore Community Catchment Information Pack contains 3 scenarios for Future Council boundaries and structure (see below for full scenario descriptions):

 • Scenario 3 – Establishing one Council area.
 This scenario combines the Huon Valley and the majority of the Kingborough Council areas minus Taroona, urban Kingston and its surrounds (to be included within Hobart).
+It creates a council with more similar regional and rural communities of interest.
+Huonville would likely become the primary service centre for this council.

 These scenarios are not the only options for reform.
 They are designed to prompt a discussion about some of the possible pathways available to deliver a more capable and sustainable system of local government.
 Communities and councils may have their own ideas about how local government could be better organised in their catchments.
 The Board welcomes alternative suggestions as part of the engagement process.